 As the old saying goes, “Health is wealth.”
 Without it, life can be incredibly challenging in many different ways.
 So if you have good health, do not take that for granted.

 Enjoy everything in moderation.
-This especially goes for things like alcohol, nicotine, and large amounts of caffeine.
-Alcohol is a depressant when you drink large amounts and it only acts as a stimulant for a very short period of time, so drinking to excess is never great for your health.
+That especially goes for things like alcohol, nicotine, and large amounts of caffeine.
+Alcohol is a depressant when you drink large quantities, and it only acts as a stimulant for a very short time.
+So drinking to excess is never great for your health.

 Again, it’s about moderation, not complete abstention.
-Have a simple fruit juice or an artisanal soda instead of an extra-large beer or that second cocktail at happy hour.
+Have a nice glass of fruit juice or an artisanal soda instead of an extra-large beer or that second cocktail at happy hour.

 Your body and mind will appreciate the extra hydration.
-Don’t feel obligated to attend every single happy hour that you’re invited to.
+Don’t feel obligated to attend every single happy hour that you get invited to.
 Saying no every once in awhile signals the fact that substances don’t have control over you and your life.

 These kinds of food can be delicious, yet, can also cause weight gain, energy crashes, and even irritability.
 Make it a point to have a healthy variety in what you eat.